mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ### The signature of an anonymous function

-What you learned about function signatures, namely [the usage of `*args` and `**kwargs`](#args-and-kwargs), the [issue with mutable default arguments](#mutable-default-arguments), and how to define [positional-only and keyword-only parameters](#positional-only-and-keyword-only-arguments), also apply to the signature of an anonymous function.
+What you learned about function signatures, namely [the usage of `*args` and `**kwargs`](#args-and-kwargs), the [issue with mutable default arguments](#mutable-default-arguments), and how to define [positional-only and keyword-only parameters](#positional-only-and-keyword-only-arguments), also applies to the signature of an anonymous function.

-The definition of the signature of an anonymous function does not require the parenthesis around the parameter list, but everything else is the same.
+The definition of the signature of an anonymous function does not require the parentheses around the parameter list, but everything else is the same.
 So, the functions below all have valid signatures:

 ```py